-- In 2011, 79% of residents were satisfied or very satisfied with the overall condition of their home.
-This had declined slightly from 82% in 2006.
+- In 2015, 90% of residents were satisfied or very satisfied with their home.
+This has increased from 81% in 2006.

-- 71% of participants rated their general health as excellent or good in 2011.
-This was the same as in 2006.
+- 75% of participants rated their general health as excellent or good in 2015.
+This increased from 71% in 2006.